Eddie Guerrero: Death

 On November 13, 2005, Guerrero's nephew Chavo found him unconscious in his hotel room at the Marriott Hotel City Center in Minneapolis.
 Chavo later explained that Guerrero had passed out in his hotel bathroom with a toothbrush in his hand and that the basin water was running; he added that he was still alive when he was discovered.
 Upon the ambulance's arrival at the scene, he was pronounced dead at the age of 38.
+An autopsy revealed his death was the result of acute heart failure.
 His funeral service was officiated by "Superstar" Billy Graham.

 Legacy

 The episodes of Raw on November 14, 2005, and SmackDown! on November 18, 2005, were both filmed on November 13 and each aired as tributes to Guerrero.
-All storylines were put on hold and no WWE employees were forced to perform, although several matches took place, including one featuring Chavo.
+All storylines were put on hold and WWE employees were not required to perform, although several matches took place, including one featuring Chavo.
 Raw started with all the wrestlers and numerous backstage personnel onstage as Vince McMahon addressed the live crowd, before finishing with a ten-bell salute.
 In addition to the Raw and SmackDown! tribute shows, TNA dedicated its Genesis event (which aired the evening of his death) to Guerrero, while ROH renamed their next show to Night of Tribute.
 OVW, WWE's then-developmental territory, also paid tribute to Guerrero on their television taping.
 Many of the wrestlers there wore armbands with Guerrero's initials on them.
 Other wrestlers, primarily Guerrero's nephew Chavo and friends Mysterio and Christian Cage, began paying tribute to him in their matches by using his Frog Splash finisher.
 CZW also paid tribute to Guerrero with a ten-bell salute during one of their events.
 Mysterio and CM Punk dedicated some of their matches to Guerrero.
-The 3 Doors Down song "Here Without You" was used in tribute videos for Guerrero, as was the Johnny Cash song "Hurt".
+3 Doors Down's song "Here Without You" and Johnny Cash's "Hurt" were used in tribute videos for Guerrero.

+Just five months following his death Guerrero was posthumously inducted into the WWE Hall of Fame as a part of the class of 2006.
+He was inducted by Chris Benoit, Rey Mysterio and Chavo Guerrero.
+That same year he was also inducted into the Wrestling Observer Newsletter Hall of Fame.